Nawarrr/pdsnd_github/README.md

 ### Project Title
 Uplodaing my work to my github repository

 ### Description
-Describe what your project is about and what it does
+My project is about uploading my 2nd project about bike share data analysis in the us

 ### Files used
 Include the files used